Strategic Management Control Systems

 In order to enrol in this subject, you must be accepted into one of the following degrees:

-Strategic Management Control Systems provides you with the opportunity to look at the concepts of management accounting as a system for recording, processing, reporting and analysing of information for costing and managerial decision making.
+Strategic Management Control Systems provides you with the opportunity to focus on the concepts of management accounting and information systems as a system to record, process, report and analyse information for costing and managerial decision making.
 It also aims to raise your awareness to the significant organisational and social changes in a range of industries and organisations which have dramatically affected the environment and functions of management accounting systems.